 In the Awareness stage, your audience is often hearing about you for the very first time.
 They may not even realize they have a challenge your product can help solve.
 So how do you get them to register for your event?

 It’s imperative that your event is well planned from the beginning.
-If you understand your prospect’s pain points and what they are searching for, you can optimize your SEO and be found easier online.
+If you understand your prospect’s pain points and what they are searching for, you can optimize your landing page and be found easier online.

 The Awareness stage is an excellent opportunity to host an in-person or a virtual event that brings in new leads and introduces your brand.
 Additionally, you’re given a chance to strut your stuff and show off your industry knowledge.

 Large events provide an atmosphere for a wide range of interest levels, and virtual events allow for your brand to reach a large audience, regardless of location.

 Use your Awareness stage event to form a solid first impression with as many quality prospects as possible.

 Stage 2: Consideration